Search

 Explore the dbt Roadmap 2022 to understand their vision for integrating dbt and Python.

-# Why dbt?
+# Why Dbt?
 Data Modeling with SQL

 dbt is a small database toolset that has gained immense popularity and is the facto standard for working with SQL.
 Why, you might ask?
 SQL is the most used language besides Python for data engineers, as it is declarative and easy to learn the basics, and many business analysts or people working with Excel or similar tools might know a little already.